SCH-IT-MurdochUni/NetworkingLabs/Server_Environments_and_Architectures/amazon_ec2_web_services.md

 * Create a new "key pair".
 AWS uses key files rather than a username and password to verify your identity when logging into your virtual machine.
 If you lose this file it is unlikely you will be able to mange your virtual machine so it is important to keep it safe.
 Give it a meaningful name like "webserver-key" so that you can identify it later.
 * Launch Instance - Click on "Launch Instance" and your server will start.
 After this you can use "View Instance" to monitor it's progress.

-##Console Access to the Virtual Machine##
+## Console Access to the Virtual Machine ##
 Now that your server is running in the cloud you need to login to the command line of your virtual machine.
 If you select your virtual machine and click the "connect" button.
-Follow the instructions there to connect to your virtual machine from your desktop.
-The command provided works in both Linux as well as on Windows Powershell.
+Then click on SSH client and note the string provided.

+Open Powershell, the Linux command line or the MacOS terminal on yur device.
+Then use 'cd' to move to the directory where you downloaded your key.
+Then you can paste the string that was provided to you above.
+It shuold look something like:

+    ssh -i "yourkeyname.pem" ubuntu@ec2-12-123-1-35.ap-southwest-5.compute.amazonaws.com

+You should now have SSH access to your cloud machine.

 ## Install Apache ##